rabbitmq/rabbitmq-website/docs/ttl.md

 Further, the server will try to remove messages at or shortly after their TTL-based expiry.

-The value of the TTL argument or policy must be a non-negative integer (0 &lt;= n), describing the TTL period in milliseconds.
-Thus a value of 1000 means that a message added to the queue will live in the queue for 1 second or until it is delivered to a consumer.
+The value of the TTL argument or policy must be **a non-negative integer** (equal to or greater than zero), describing the TTL period in milliseconds.

+Thus a value of
+1000 means that a message added to the queue will live in the queue for 1 second or until it is delivered to a consumer.
 The argument can be of AMQP 0-9-1 type `short-short-int`, `short-int`,